Best Film for the Nikon FM10

 There are a few actions that you are able to do to minimize the expenses required to shoot film, as long as you’re using a medium to high volume of film.

 Bulk Loading Film

-Investing in a roll of 100 feet of film and manually loading it into canisters by hand is considered one of the common options to lower expenses.
+Buying a roll of 100’ of film and manually loading in into canisters yourself is one of the most well known ways to cut costs.

-A 100-foot roll should fill up roughly 18 canisters of film with 36 frames.
-Look forward to cost savings of 20-30% depending on the film you go for.
+A 100 foot bulk roll should load typically around 18 canisters of film with 36 frames.
+Based on the film stock you will probably save 20%-30%.

-Keep in mind that you are limited to bulk rolls of black & white film.
-This is in part because black & white film is easier and more cost-effective to develop at home.
+Keep in mind that you are only going to be able to purchase rolls of black and white film.
+This is in part because black & white film is less difficult and less expensive to process yourself.

 Home Developing and Scanning

-All film can be developed at home.
-It's a great way to reduce costs so that you can shoot more film with your Nikon FM10.
+Any film can be developed at home.
+It is a very good method to spend less so you can shoot more film with your Nikon FM10.

-Black and white film is by far the least complicated to process yourself.
-Developer temperature and development times are not as essential to get correct with black & white films as temperatures and time are for slide or color negative.
+Black & white film is much less difficult to develop.
+Developer temperature and development times are both not as essential to do correctly with black & white film as they are for transparency or color negative.